rgeraldporter/syfmto/README.md

 ## But what does any of that mean?

-Functional programming can be a bit dense, to say the least.
+Functional programming can tough to get a grasp of if you're not familiar with it.
 So I'm hoping the following can act as a better description that isn't too esoteric.

 Traditionally in JavaScript you would use `try`, `catch`, and `throw` (or their `Promise`-based equivalents) to handle predicted and non-predicted errors.
 This can be quite limiting though, allowing only one caught error at a time, and not allowing for more nuanced handling of errors.